-1. From recreation ground (inventory reference 116): panorama looking northeast to southeast over deep valley of the Horningwell brook toward the hills to the east

-2. From mill mound (106): extensive sweeping views south over village, east and west to distant hills

-3 Across Goodmans field (122) into the narrow valley of Horningwell brook 4 From the edge of the built-up area across (123) to the hills to the east

-5. From the corner on Goadby Lane west down the hillside into the valley of Hallaton Brook

-6. From the hilltop down the sweeping curve of Goadby Lane to Hallaton Castle motte and bailey earthworks (ancient monument)

-7. From the corner of the cemetery (138) to Hallaton Castle motte and bailey earthworks (ancient monument)

-8. From the bridge over Hallaton Brook at the bottom of Hare Pie Bank, west along the brook and drift valley.

-9. From the top of Hare Pie Bank (160) over and into the village.
-This is the key view for describing the village in its setting.

-10. From North End, south over (130) open space to Hog Lane and allotments
+- 1. From recreation ground (inventory reference 116): panorama looking northeast to southeast over deep valley of the Horningwell brook toward the hills to the east - 2.
+From mill mound (106): extensive sweeping views south over village, east and west to distant hills - 3 Across Goodmans field (122) into the narrow valley of Horningwell brook - 4 From the edge of the built-up area across (123) to the hills to the east - 5.
+From the corner on Goadby Lane west down the hillside into the valley of Hallaton Brook - 6.
+From the hilltop down the sweeping curve of Goadby Lane to Hallaton Castle motte and bailey earthworks (ancient monument) - 7.
+From the corner of the cemetery (138) to Hallaton Castle motte and bailey earthworks (ancient monument) - 8.
+From the bridge over Hallaton Brook at the bottom of Hare Pie Bank, west along the brook and drift valley. - 9.
+From the top of Hare Pie Bank (160) over and into the village.
+This is the key view for describing the village in its setting. - 10.
+From North End, south over (130) open space to Hog Lane and allotments

-11. From the small 'village green' opposite the Fox PH, west along North End 12.
-At corner of Hog Lane and Hunt's Lane, across (133) to open countryside and up and down the hollow-way (Hunt's Lane)

-13. South down Eastgate to the road junction and through the gap between houses into open countryside.

-14. View South from Hog Lane toward the Church.
+- 11. From the small 'village green' opposite the Fox PH, west along North End - 12.
+At corner of Hog Lane and Hunt's Lane, across (133) to open countryside and up and down the hollow-way (Hunt's Lane) - 13.
+South down Eastgate to the road junction and through the gap between houses into open countryside. - 14.
+View South from Hog Lane toward the Church. - 15.
+The iconic view of Hacluits Pond North end and the Fox Inn when entering Hallaton from the north via East Norton Road - 16.
+The iconic view of the old rectory and St Michaels and All Angels Church when entering from the south via Church Hill

-POLICY ENV 9: BIODIVERSITY PROTECTION IN NEW DEVELOPMENT - Provision should be made in new development in the Plan Area to protect and enhance biodiversity, including:
+POLICY ENV 10: BIODIVERSITY PROTECTION IN NEW DEVELOPMENT - Provision should be made in new development in the Plan Area to protect and enhance biodiversity, including:

-a) Roof and wall construction to follow technical best-practice recommendations for integral bird nest boxes, and bat breeding and roosting sites b) Use of hedges (or fences with ground-level gaps) for property boundaries to maintain connectivity of habitat for hedgehogs and other terrestrial mammals, and ground-foraging birds c) Security lighting to be operated by intruder switching, not on constantly.
+- a) Roof and wall construction to follow technical best-practice recommendations for integral bird nest boxes, and bat breeding and roosting sites - b) Use of hedges (or fences with ground-level gaps) for property boundaries to maintain connectivity of habitat for hedgehogs and other terrestrial mammals, and ground-foraging birds - c) Security lighting to be operated by intruder switching, not on constantly.
 Site and sports facility lighting to be automatically switched off during 'curfew' hours between March and October, following best practice guidelines in Bats and Lighting Leicestershire & Rutland Environmental Records Centre (Leics.
 C.C.)
-Guidelines, 2014.

-d) Maximum light spillage onto bat foraging corridors should be 1 lux.
+Guidelines, 2014. - d) Maximum light spillage onto bat foraging corridors should be 1 lux.

-POLICY ENV 10: RENEWABLE ENERGY INFRASTRUCTURE - Large-scale energy generation development proposals will be not be supported.
+POLICY ENV 11: RENEWABLE ENERGY INFRASTRUCTURE - Large-scale energy generation development proposals will be not be supported.
 Wind turbine development proposals must be for no more than one turbine and the facility must be off-grid.